-Erwinase and Anthrax Vaccine are manufactured according to Good Manufacturing Practice, and regulated accordingly in the appropriate territories.
-The pharmaceutical industry strives for continuous improvement in the regulations that apply to its processes, systems and product characterisation, to improve the quality and efficacy of pharmaceutical products.
+Erwinase and Anthrax Vaccine are manufactured according to Current Good Manufacturing Practice and regulated accordingly in the appropriate territories, and operates a zero tolerance approach to quality deviations.
+The pharmaceutical industry strives for continuous improvement of its processes, systems and product characterisation, to improve the quality and efficacy of pharmaceutical products which result in ever higher regulatory standards.
 The Company must therefore ensure that it continues to meet these regulatory standards, so that our products can continue to be manufactured and marketed.
-During the course of the year, considerable progress has been made with corrective action in respect of the FDA warning letter received in January 2017, and it is anticipated that this will be lifted in the near future.
+In January 2017 PBL received a warning letter following an FDA site inspection; since then considerable progress has been made with corrective actions in respect of the FDA warning letter.
+Planned follow up FDA inspection has been delayed due to COVID-19.